mge-engine/mge/doc/manual/introduction.rst

 MGE makes use of STL and Boost, which are not always used - for various reasons - in game development.
-MGE makes heavy use of these libraries but used other methods and algorithms where appropriate or needed.
+MGE makes heavy use of these libraries but uses own data structures and algorithms where the scope of these generic support libraries ends.

 During the course of implementing a graphics and game engine, some general-purpose components have been created that may be of use outside